tobimensch/politicallybeautiful/README.md

 "We put that on the denylist."
 That sentence can certainly be understood, but denylist feels like the constructed unnatural word that it is!

 Replace whitelist with greenlist.
-There's the expression to greenlight something/somebody, which means to allow somebody or something to go forward.
-So the word greenlist is in line with existing English phrases and green is also universally used as a color indicating that things are going well.
+There's the expression to greenlight something/somebody, which means to allow somebody or something to move forward.
+So the word greenlist is in line with existing English phrases and green is universally used as a color indicating that things are going well.

 It was more difficult to find a good sounding replacement for blacklist, not in the least because black is one of the coolest sounding words in the English language, so any replacement has to be worse (in the sense that it sounds neutered) almost by definition.